linuxsimba/netshow-core/docs/source/index.rst

 netshow-lib is a Python library that describes interface objects and associated network information relevant to that interface.
 Originally developed to work with Cumulus Linux, it can work on any Linux system.
 The library is useful in Linux systems with lots of interfaces like hypervisors and switches

 Below is a simple example.
 Get LLDP information for an interface.
-Using ``iface()`` activates OS discovery.
+Using ``iface()`` activates provider discovery.

 ::